 An oatmeal baking station is exactly the right activity

 We have recently fallen in love with oatmeal sensory bins.
-They are fantastic, amazing, and the stuff toddler activity dreams are made of.
+They are fantastic, amazing, and the stuff easy toddler activity dreams are made of.
 Making an oatmeal baking station was the next logical step – and trust me, it was everything.

 Why make an oatmeal baking station?

 Sensory bins are amazing and the stuff toddler learning is made of.
 When a child is interacting with a sensory bin they are engaging in a type of serious and significant learning that we adults could only dream of.

 The math skills, life skills, play skills, and self control skills that a child learns through sensory bins is something like out of an activities fairy tale.

 RELATED: Wondering how I help my kids learn?
 Check out Playing Preschool – my 190 day activities program.

 A “baking station” is one of my favorite sensory set ups because it opens the activity up to the unlimited imagination of children.